codefresh-io/cap-docs.codefresh.io/_docs/pipelines/managing-pipelines.md

 toc: true
 ---

-Once a pipeline is created and triggered, Codefresh continuously collects and displays real-time analytics on the pipeline, and the workflows submitted.
+Once a Delivery Pipeline is [created and triggered]({{site.baseurl}}/docs/pipelines/create-pipeline/),Codefresh continuously collects and displays real-time analytics on the pipeline and the workflows submitted.
-Monitor, analyze, and compare resource consumption for all pipelines or for a single pipeline.
-The Home page dashboard displays global analytics for pipelines with active or completed workflows.
-In contrast, the Delivery Pipelines page shows a list view of all pipelines that you have created, including those without workflows.
-Here you can drill down into a pipeline to see its workflows, and view workflow details to troubleshoot and manage individual workflows.

-There are several ways to monitor and manage pipelines:

-* Monitor sensor and event-source errors in the Activity Log
-* Analyze global analytics for pipelines with active workflows
-* Update pipeline configuration, such as the Workflow Template, Trigger conditions and arguments
-* Update event source and sensor manifests
-* Troubleshoot workflows through workflow-step visualizations, alongside manifest, summary, and log details
-* Retry, resubmit, or terminate workflows
-For details on workflows in pipelines, see

-The example below shows the list view for pipelines.
-{% include image.html
-  lightbox="true"
-  file="/images/pipeline/monitoring/pipeline-list-view.png"
-  url="/images/pipeline/monitoring/pipeline-list-view.png"
-  alt="List view with individual Delivery Pipelines" caption="List view with individual Delivery Pipelines" max-width="30%"
-  %}

 >This article focuses on pipeline management.
-For information on managing workflows, see [Managing workflows]({{site.baseurl}}/docs/pipelines/workflows/).
+For information on managing workflows in pipelines, see [Managing workflows]({{site.baseurl}}/docs/pipelines/workflows/).

+Manage Delivery Pipelines in Codefresh by monitoring pipeline performance and analytics, and by optimizing pipeline configurations and manifests.

+**Monitoring pipeline performance and analytics**
+Monitor pipelines performance at the global and individual levels.
+Both levels provide metrics for KPIs for insights into trends and performance.

+* At the global level (Home dashboard), Codefresh aggregates performance analytics for all pipelines with active workflows.
+* At the individual level (Delivery Pipelines list), Codefresh aggregates performance based on the pipeline's workflows, including step analytics across all the workflows in the pipeline.
+Step analytics allow you to analyze the resources consumed by a pipeline.
+* Monitoring sensor and event-source errors for

+**Optimizing pipeline configuration**
+Use insights and trends from performance and KPI metrics to optimize the pipeline's Workflow Template, trigger conditions, and arguments.

 ### Monitor sensor and event source notifications for pipelines in Activity Log